-Peutz-Jeghers syndrome (PJS) is a rare inherited disorder that affects approximately 1 in 160,000 to 1 in 280,000 people.
-Not everyone with Peutz-Jeghers syndrome will develop cancer, but those affected by PJS are at an increased risk, and should undergo regular screening.
+Peutz-Jeghers syndrome (PJS) is a rare inherited disorder that affects approximately 1 in 50,000 to 1 in 300,000 people.
+Not everyone with Peutz-Jeghers syndrome will develop cancer but those affected by PJS are at an increased risk and should undergo regular screening.

 What is Peutz-Jeghers syndrome (PJS) ?

-Peutz-Jeghers Syndrome (pronounced pertz yay-ger) is inherited in an autosomal dominant pattern, which means an affected person has a 50% chance of passing the condition on to each of their children, whether male or female.
+Peutz-Jeghers Syndrome (pronounced pertz yay-ger) is inherited in an autosomal dominant pattern, which means each child of an affected person has a 50:50 chance of inheriting PJS.

 Peutz-Jeghers syndrome (PJS) is characterised by freckling, gastrointestinal polyposis and an increased risk of developing certain types of cancers.

 Not all patients show all of these features or develop any particular feature to the same extent as other Peutz-Jeghers syndrome patients, that is, Peutz-Jeghers syndrome is different in each patient.

 What are the features of Peutz-Jeghers syndrome (PJS) ?

 - Polyps—Patients will typically develop dozens to thousands of polyps called hamartomas (which means a benign growth), usually beginning in childhood.
 These polyps primarily develop in the lining of the small intestine (jejunum, ileum and duodenum), however they can also occur elsewhere in the GI tract.